-I fully believe the best way to organize clothes in a small space (or even a large space, for that matter) is to:
+I fully believe the best way to declutter your closet and organize clothes in a small space (or even a large space, for that matter) is to:

-- Purge – evaluate every item with strict parameters!
+- Plan – evaluate every item with strict parameters!

 - Organize – sort your keep items by like-items and then one-by-one, put each like-item in the closet (starting with shoes and ending with accessories!)